cheee123/Rubik-classification/README.md

 <h5 align="center">*The files in Colab main directory</h1>

-I trained the models using Google Colab Pro because the free version is not enough RAM for training (I know there is a technique which says not to train all the data at the same time, but I want to make things simple).
-I use the MobileNetV2 pre-trained model because of its small memory cost, then connect it to a Dropout layer and a Dense layer.
+I trained the models using Google Colab Pro because the free version is not enough RAM for training.
+I used the MobileNetV2 pre-trained model because of its small memory cost, then connected it to a Dropout layer and a Dense layer.
 Hyperparameters are fine-tuned to achieve best accuracy.
 The special thing is my method of training, and here are the steps:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 Only train the Dense layer (as many resources on the Internet recommend to, but most of them have no further step).
 Then when it starts to overfit (no improvement on val_accuracy after 3 epochs), stop the training process (automatically).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 Let the Dense layer untrainable, then train the MobileNetV2 until overfitting happens (like the first step).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Train all layers.